YUBA COUNTY ANIMAL CARE SERVICES

 Yuba County Animal Care Services is at 5245 Feather River Blvd., in Olivehurst, 530-741-6478.
 Shelter hours are Monday - Friday 8:30 - 3:30 (Kennel hours are 10 - 3:30) and Saturdays 10 - 2.
 You can see all our adoptable animals or look for your lost pet on the web at www.petharbor.com or www.petfinder.com

-Look for us at Petco in Yuba City on Saturday April 9th, 2016 from 10am to 2pm.
+Look for us at Petco in Yuba City on Saturday June 4th, 2016 from 10am to 2pm.
 We will be there with lovable, adoptable pets looking for "Forever Homes"!
+We will also be at Tractor Supply in Yuba City on Saturday June 11th for their Purina Days!

 WE ARE ALWAYS LOOKING FOR A FEW GOOD VOLUNTEERS: